moss-lab/ScanFold/README.md

 *(12/10/2019) ScanFold-Scan can now consider hard constraints as input during the scanning window process.
 Constraints should be foratted as .dbn files, where line 1 is a header, line 2 is the sequence and line three contains the hard constraints.*

-  *Here's a list of allowed constraints:*
+  *Here's a list of allowed constraints (https://www.tbi.univie.ac.at/RNA/RNAfold.1.html#heading6):*

   *"." : no constraint at all*